 TIME Shows the elapsed time of the song.
 If no song is selected, "-" appears in the display.

-(The knob has no function)
+(The knob between .50 and 1.

-PITCH This feature allows you to change the tempo of the song.
-You can adjust the tempo in a range between .50 and 1.
 This feature is useful for playing back the song slower while practicing.
 Please note that this also changes the pitch.

+PITCH This feature allows you to change the tempo of the song.
+You can adjust the tempo in a range current bar and the current beat here.
+(The rotary control has no function)